 Additionally, a bundle of full-scale sketches for the ceiling paintings were found in the attic of the Burgtheater.
 These paintings are seminal pieces in Klimt’s early work, and they also include his only self-portrait.

 The sketches are now accessible to the interested public in a permanent exhibition at a dedicated Klimt-Raum in the Burgtheater.

 Neue Galerie is a museum of early twentieth-century German and Austrian art and design located in the former William Starr Miller House, a Louis XIII/Beaux-Arts structure located on the corner of Fifth Avenue and 86th Street.
 Established in 2001, it is one of the most recent additions to New York City’s famed Museum Mile.

 In 2006, the art collector Ronald S. Lauder purchased Klimt’s painting Portrait of Adele Bloch-Bauer I from Maria Altmann on behalf of the Neue Galerie.
 Citing a confidentiality agreement, Lauder would only confirm that the purchase price was more than the last record price of US$104.2 million US for Picasso’s 1905 Boy With a Pipe.
-The press reported the price for the Klimt at US$135 million, which would make it at that time the most expensive painting ever sold.
+The press reported the price for the Klimt at US$135 million, making it the most expensive painting ever sold at that time.
 [Wikipedia]

 The Galerie also hosts the poster for the first Vienna Secession, a silver print of himself on a boat, another print of Emilie Floge, and a number of valuable sketches, including a couple of the Portrait of Adele Bloch-Bauer.